 The 500W model has a power brick that you must carry around, while the 300W model has the power management built-in and only requires the AC charging cable.

-The Rockpals 500W screen shows the battery percentage, battery bars, time to empty/full, output watts, active ports, and temperature warnings.
+Both of the Rockpals portable power station’s screens show the battery percentage, battery bars, time to empty/full, output watts, active ports, and temperature warnings.

 Size & Weight